 Large Group Study Abroad Orientation

 The Large Group Study Abroad Orientation is a mandatory meeting for all students that will be studying abroad on semester/academic year programs or short term exchange/direct enroll programs (Scotland ISS, Hessen) only.
 Students participating in the National Student Exchange program to Canada or Puerto Rico are encouraged to attend.

 Orientations for travel courses (also mandatory) will be conducted by the course leader and cover similar material to that of the large group orientation.
 Dates and times will be sent after acceptance by the course leader(s) or the Office of International Education.

-Semester, San Sebastian, and Hessen ISU/IWU students are also required to attend an individual program orientation to receive specific information about their study abroad location and necessary documents that need to be completed.
+Semester, Scotland ISS, and Hessen ISU/IWU students are also required to attend an individual program orientation to receive specific information about their study abroad location and necessary documents that need to be completed.
 This orientation is scheduled after program acceptance and students will be notified through their online application.
 If you have any questions or concerns please contact Jemma Lund.

 The Office of International Education and your faculty leaders will conduct orientation programs to help you start your adventure off right.
 Orientation meetings are mandatory and will, at a minimum, cover the following topics: